RyanAprs/ryanaprs/README.md

 Hello there 👋,

-I am a software engineer.
+I am a junior programmer.
 Check out my projects below, and please leave a star (or a "like") if you found something I created helpful.
 Feel free to connect with me via the social media listed above.
 I look forward to connecting with you! ❤️

 ---